 - It is available as a Technology Preview.
 Stratis is a hybrid user-and-kernel local storage management system that supports advanced storage features.

 1.2.
-Remote storage options
+Remote storage overview

 Following are the remote storage options available in Red Hat Enterprise Linux 8: